 - Verify that the website is using HTTPS in the address bar.
 You'll notice the closed padlock icon.
 Sites using HTTP are not securely transmitting your personal information.

 Research New Retailers and Charities

 Overall, it's best to stick to trusted websites.
-If you're buying from a new retailer that has a great deal, or donating to a charity for the first time, verify that it's a legitimate organization.
+If you're buying from a new or unfamiliar retailer that has a great deal, or donating to a charity for the first time, verify that it's a legitimate organization.
 A quick search on a retailer's site should turn up reviews for many reputable brands.
 Use resources like the Better Business Bureau, GuideStar, and Charity Navigator to research and validate businesses and charities.